 Are baby swings good for reflux?

 It depends on the baby.
 An infant who just has GERD (gastroesophageal reflux) probably would benefit from a baby swing.
 When an infant has more complicated reflux such as chronic lung disease, asthma, or GERD with aspiration risk, swings are not recommended.
-So parents need to measure of the situation on behalf of their little one.
+So parents need to measure the situation on behalf of their little one.

 How long should a baby stay in a swing?